 AdColony is one of the leading mobile advertising platforms.
 It is working with some of the top mobile publishers/developers like ABC News, Flixster, Glu, and History.
 The company claims to deliver creative ad creative by getting demands from global advertisers.

 It supports cross-platform monetization via Android, iOS, and Windows platforms.
 Publishers can customize the text, font and colors of the display creatives for better engagement.
 And in the case of video ads, it offers HD quality creatives.

 AdColony mainly works with CPM model, however, it also supports other models like CPA, CPC, CPCV, and CPI.
 It follows a monthly payment cycle and payment is credited via check, ACH, PayPal, and Wire Transfer.

 Features such as analytics and control panels are standards for mobile ad networks today, but you should compare the differences between them, as all platforms do some things better than others.

 The networks listed here are reliable networks that handle billions of ad impressions every month.

 Whichever network you choose to go with, just remember that you can always switch to a different network if you are not 100% satisfied with your initial choice.
 These networks are highly competitive, and thus changing from one network is made as easy as possible, with SDKs that are extremely easy to integrate.

 Testing between two or three networks is also a smart decision to make in a situation where you are uncertain of the best network to deploy for your app.

-Choosing the right network for your application is not an easy task, but hopefully this list of eight best networks makes it a little easier for you.
+Choosing the right network for your application is not an easy task, but hopefully, this list of nine best mobile ad networks makes it a little easier for you.